cksystemsteaching/selfie/README.md

 make emu
 ```

-As mentioned before, the command invokes selfie to load its own RISC-U machine code into a `mipster` instance, again say, *HW* and then have *HW* execute that code, that is, selfie without any further console arguments.
+As mentioned before in the machine chapter, the command invokes selfie to load its own RISC-U machine code into a `mipster` instance, again say, *HW* and then have *HW* execute that code, that is, selfie without any further console arguments.
 In that case, selfie runs on boot level 1 and just prints its synopsis and quits.
 It takes *HW* around 55k instructions to do so.

 The scenario created by this command is to emulate running selfie without any operating system *bare-metal* directly on 64-bit RISC-V hardware, as represented by the `mipster` instance *HW*.
-However, a more realistic scenario is to run selfie on an operating system that *isolates* code execution from the underlying hardware, enabling a user experience that we are all used to, such as running more than one program at the same time.
+However, a more realistic scenario is to run selfie on an *operating system* that *isolates* code execution from the underlying hardware, enabling a user experience that we are all used to, such as running more than one program at the same time.
 Before we get closer to that, try the following command:

 ```bash
 make emu-emu
 ```

-Again, as mentioned before, the command invokes selfie to load its own RISC-U machine code into two `mipster` instances *HW*, as before, and *OS*, for operating system, and then have *HW* execute *OS* and in turn have *OS* execute selfie without any further arguments.
+Again, as mentioned before in the machine chapter, the command invokes selfie to load its own RISC-U machine code into two `mipster` instances *HW*, as before, and *OS*, for operating system, and then have *HW* execute *OS* and in turn have *OS* execute selfie without any further arguments.
 Now, selfie runs on boot level 2 and, again, just prints its synopsis and quits.
 Similar to *HW* before, it takes *OS* around 55k instructions to execute selfie.
 However, now it takes *HW* around 140 million (!) instructions to execute selfie running on *OS*.
 This is a factor of around 2.5k slower!

 The reason is that *OS* runs as `mipster` instance which interprets code and is thus slow.
 Yet logically, `mipster` already does in principle what an operating system does.
 It *isolates* the code *OS* executes from everything else that might be executing on *HW*.
 Selfie cannot tell the difference between running bare-metal on *HW*, as before, and running on *OS*, except for the increased boot level, and that is only because we chose to tell selfie about its boot level.

 In order to get closer to what an operating system does in terms of performance, we only need to replace the `mipster` instance for *OS* by a `hypster` instance.
-The difference between `mipster` and `hypster` is that `hypster` does not execute code by interpretation, like `mipster`, but instead asks the machine on which it runs, here *HW*, to execute code on its behalf through *context switching*.
+The difference between `mipster` and `hypster` is that `hypster` does not execute code by interpretation, like `mipster`, but instead asks the machine on which it runs, here *HW*, to execute code *virtually* on its behalf through *context switching*.
 However, to do so requires *isolating* code execution from everything else that might be executing on *HW*.
 Explaining what is involved and how this is done is the essential topic of this chapter.
 Try the following command to run *OS* as `hypster` instance on *HW*:

 ```bash
 make os-emu
 ```

 Now, it takes *HW* around 15 million instructions to execute selfie running on *OS* while, from the perspective of selfie, there is no difference whatsoever.
+Even its boot level is the same as before.
 An improvement by almost a factor of 10 is great but it still leaves us with a factor of around 270 slower than running selfie bare-metal on *HW*.

-...
+If we insert another layer of virtualization in between *HW* and *OS* using a `hypster` instance that we previously called *VMM*, which stands for *virtual machine monitor*, the situation gets worse again.
+To see that, try the following command:

 ```bash
 make os-vmm-emu
 ```

-50m 900
+In this case, it takes *HW* around 50 million instructions to execute selfie running on *OS* and in turn *OS* running on *VMM* while, from the perspective of selfie, there is no difference, except for the increased boot level.
+Now, the system is by a factor of around 900 slower than running selfie bare-metal on *HW*.

 ```bash
 make self-emu